Cheap Car Insurance After a DUI

 In addition to higher insurance rates after a DUI, you'll be ineligible for safe- or good-driver discounts.
 Depending on your insurance company, this could cost you.

-Companies estimate that your post-DUI rates could increase by anywhere between 30 – 100 percent—or even more.
+Insurance companies estimate that post-DUI car insurance rates could increase by anywhere between 30% to 100% (or even more).
 The reason?
-Your auto insurance rate is seriously affected by your driving record.
-If you’ve got a DUI on your record, insurance companies might (read: very likely will) see you as a high-risk driver, and charge you accordingly.
-The amount by which your premiums rise will be impacted by your insurer and your location — see our list of states below to gauge how big a hit your wallet will take.
+Your auto insurance rate is seriously affected by your driving history.
+If you have a DUI offense on your record, auto insurance companies might see you as a high-risk driver, and charge you accordingly.
+The amount by which your insurance premiums rise will be impacted by your insurer and your location — see our list of states below to gauge how big a hit your wallet will take.

-Though an insurance company can’t legally cancel your policy as soon as it learns of a DWI/DUI incident, the insurer could decline to renew your coverage once your current policy expires.
+Though an insurance company can’t legally cancel your policy as soon as it learns of a DWI/DUI incident, the insurer could decline to renew your auto insurance coverage once your current policy expires.

-It varies by location, but you can expect to shell out an increased premium for at least three years.
-In some states, the premium will remain inflated as long as a DUI remains on file.
-Learn more about this at Nolo.com.
+You can expect to shell out an increased car insurance premium for at least three years following a DUI.
+In some states, the premium will remain inflated as long as a DUI stays on file.

-Following a DUI, your state could require you to file one of these forms in order to prove that you’re insured before the company will offer you the necessary insurance to get back on the road.
-An SR-22’s is a “statement of financial responsibility,” which are usually filed by an insurance company or agency on your behalf.
+Following a DUI, your state could require you to file one of these forms in order to prove that you’re insured before the insurance provider will offer you the necessary insurance to get back on the road.
+An SR-22 form is a “statement of financial responsibility,” which is usually filed by an insurance company or agency on your behalf.
 You may not need to file an SR-22, depending on incidental factors around the accident.
-Learn more about car insurance and SR-22s.

 Your car insurance rate isn’t the only thing that changes after a DUI.
 A citation alters your relationship with your insurance company and your state's DMV.

-The car insurance penalty you pay after a DUI depends on your insurance company and the state in which you live.
-DUIs and DWIs are penalized more harshly in certain states.
+The car insurance premium penalty you pay after a DUI depends on your insurance company and the state in which you live.
+DUI offenses are penalized more harshly in certain states.